Working with Pages

 • Single Record Page: A child page is capable of displaying details Views, edit forms, or connected records when it has knowledge about a single record.

-• User Page: A user page is specifically designed to manage administrative user tasks.
-Unlike other pages, user pages are not included in the page menu.
+• Utility Page: A utility page is specifically designed to manage administrative user tasks.
+Unlike other pages, utility pages are not included in the page menu.

-• User Pages have their own dedicated user menu.
-For additional information on user pages, see our article here.
+• Utility Pages have their own dedicated user menu.
+For additional information on utility pages, see our article here.

 Managing Pages